 Technology can provide a strategic advantage for companies in every industry when properly utilized.
-However, one of the biggest issues small business owners face is overcoming some of the common tech obstacles that hinder productivity.
+One of the biggest issues for small business owners is overcoming common tech obstacles.
+These challenges often hinder productivity.
 These issues can range from minor inconveniences to serious threats that can permanently shut down a business.

-In today’s blog, we’ve outlined 6 of the most common technology problems small business owners deal with on a regular basis and how you can either avoid or resolve them.
+In today’s blog, we’ve outlined 6 of the most common technology problems small business owners face regularly.
+We explain how you can either avoid or resolve these issues.

 1. Failing To Meet Industry-Specific Compliance Requirements

 Many industries have specific regulatory compliance requirements that define how companies must organize and protect data.
-Common examples you might be familiar with include HIPAA, which regulates electronic medical data in the health care industry; FFIEC, GLB and SEC in the financial services industry; and CMMC for companies that work directly or indirectly with the Department of Defense.
+You might be familiar with common examples like HIPAA.
+It regulates electronic medical data in the health care industry.
+FFIEC, GLB, and SEC are relevant in the financial services industry.
+CMMC applies to companies that work directly or indirectly with the Department of Defense.

-For a small business owner wearing many hats, it can be difficult to keep up with the latest compliance requirements, especially if you don’t have an IT or cyber security employee on staff.
-Missing a requirement cannot only lead to hefty fines and legal issues but it can also incidentally leave you vulnerable to a cyber-attack.
+For a small business owner wearing many hats, it can be difficult to keep up with the latest compliance requirements.
+This is especially true if you don’t have an IT or cyber security employee on staff.
+Missing a requirement can lead to hefty fines.
+It can also cause legal issues.
+Additionally, it can incidentally leave you vulnerable to a cyber-attack.

-The best thing you can do is work with a managed services provider (MSP) that has experience in compliance for your specific industry.
-While compliance is not exactly the same as cyber security, the two overlap, and an experienced provider will be able to help you bridge the gap so you’re protected and meeting any mandatory requirements.
+The best approach is to work with a managed services provider (MSP).
+The MSP should have experience in compliance for your specific industry.
+Compliance is not exactly the same as cyber security.
+However, the two overlap.
+An experienced provider will be able to help you bridge the gap.
+This ensures you’re protected and meeting any mandatory requirements.

-Click here to get a FREE Network Assessment so you’ll know if you’re currently missing any mandatory compliance requirements for your organization.
+Click here to get a FREE Network Assessment.
+This will help you determine if you’re currently missing any mandatory compliance requirements for your organization.

 2. Lack Of Strategic IT Planning

-One of the biggest issues we see is a disjointed relationship between the business leaders in the organization and the IT team.
+One of the biggest issues we see is a disjointed relationship.
+It exists between the business leaders in the organization and the IT team.
 In this digital age, technology is an integral part of how a business operates.
-When business leaders, who tend to see the larger picture, loop in IT professionals, they can make informed decisions about what technology to deploy to make long-term growth and scalability easier and more efficient.
+Business leaders tend to see the larger picture.
+When they loop in IT professionals, they can make informed decisions.
+This collaboration helps decide what technology to deploy.
+It makes long-term growth and scalability easier and more efficient.

 Several areas in which your IT team should act as a strategic advisor are: